Emperor-Ovaltine/gideon/documentation.md

 - Implements dice rolling mechanism
 - Manages adventure story progression
 - Integrates with image generation for scene visualization

+### NewsFeedsCommands (`news_feeds_commands.py`)

+Handles fetching, summarizing, and distributing news articles from RSS feeds.

+- `/addfeed` (Admin): Adds a new RSS feed URL to monitor, assigning it a name and category.
+- `/removefeed` (Admin): Removes a previously added RSS feed using its unique ID.
+- `/listfeeds`: Lists all currently configured RSS feeds, grouped by category.
+- `/subscribechannel` (Admin): Subscribes the current channel to receive updates from specified news categories (or 'all').
+- `/unsubscribechannel` (Admin): Unsubscribes the current channel from all news updates.
+- `/feedupdate` (Admin): Manually triggers a check for new articles across all feeds and posts updates to subscribed channels.
+Supports a `force_refresh` option.
+- `/getnews`: Fetches and displays the latest news articles (up to 5 per feed) directly in the current channel, optionally filtering by category.
+Supports a `force_refresh` option.
+- `/setfeedfrequency` (Admin): Sets how often (in hours) the bot automatically checks for new articles (1-24 hours).
+- `/feedstatus`: Displays the status of configured feeds, including the last check time, channel subscriptions, and the next scheduled update time.

+Implementation details:
+- Uses `feedparser` library to parse RSS/Atom feeds.
+- Integrates with `OpenRouterClient` to summarize article content using a configured AI model.
+- Maintains state via `BotStateManager` for:
+    - `news_feeds`: Dictionary of configured feeds (URL, name, category, last checked time).
+    - `news_channel_config`: Dictionary mapping channel IDs to subscribed categories.
+    - `news_article_history`: Dictionary tracking seen article IDs per feed to prevent duplicates.
+    - `news_update_frequency`: Integer representing hours between automatic checks.
+- Runs a background task (`check_news_feeds`) using `discord.ext.tasks` to periodically fetch and distribute updates based on the configured frequency.
+- Handles potential errors during feed fetching, parsing, summarization, and posting.
+- Truncates summaries to fit Discord embed limits.

 ## API Integrations